 As the saying goes… in this world, nothing is certain except death and taxes.
 Although it originated more than 200 years ago, this notion still stands true today, but now holds even more of a burden and complexity to it thanks to hackers and their ever-present quest to steal your identity.

-As the 2021 Tax season arrived, so did the scams both new and recycled.
-The IRS has warned that the 2021 tax scams are 'very active and very creative'.
+As Tax season arrived, so did the scams both new and recycled.
+The IRS has warned that tax scams have become ‘very active and very creative’.
 Tax scams happen year-round, but they tend to increase in volume and intensity during tax season.
-1 in 8 users falls for Phishing scams and over 85% of companies falling victim to Phishing related attacks in 2020, tax phishing e-mail scams are a new certainty.
+1 in 8 users falls for Phishing scams and over 85% of companies fall victim to Phishing related attacks in 2020, tax phishing e-mail scams are a new certainty.

 Cybercriminals will never, run out of crafty schemes and ingenious ploys to siphon a buck from any victim they can reel in.
 These clever thieves know that specifically targeting business owners and executives can net them the biggest benefits with their access to bank account information and highly sensitive employee data.